nimbix/jarvice-helm/README.md

 # JARVICE cloud platform

 This is the Helm chart for installation of JARVICE into a kubernetes cluster.

-This git repository can be cloned with the following command:
+The chart's git repository can be cloned with the following command:

 ```bash
 $ git clone https://github.com/nimbix/jarvice-helm.git